MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 ## Sequoia support

 - In macOS Sequoia (version 15.0), if you have Network Protection enabled, you might see crashes of the network extension (NetExt).
-This will result in intermittent network connectivity issues for end users.
+This results in intermittent network connectivity issues for end users.

    > [!NOTE]
    > The core functionalities of antivirus, endpoint detection & response, and threat and vulnerability management continue functioning.

-- We are recommending that customers who have Network Protection enabled in their organization to either:
+- We're recommending that customers who have Network Protection enabled in their organization to either:

    1. Delay updating to macOS Sequoia (version 15.0); or

    2. Use the instructions to disable Network Extension as described in [Troubleshoot NetExt issues in Microsoft Defender for Endpoint on Mac](mac-troubleshoot-netext-mde.md).
-This will cause Network Protection, Web Content Filtering, and IP address/URL Indicators to be non-functional.
+This causes Network Protection, Web Content Filtering, and IP address/URL Indicators to be nonfunctional.

 - Microsoft Defender is collaborating with Apple to provide our mutual customers a solution when Network Protection is enabled in Microsoft Defender for Endpoint on macOS Sequoia (version 15.0).